godotjs/javascript/README.md

 ### Compilation
 * Clone the source code of [godot](https://github.com/godotengine/godot)
-* Clone this module and put it into `godot/modules/` and make sure the folder name of this module is `ECMAScript`
+* Clone this module and put it into `godot/modules/` and make sure the folder name of this module is `javascript`
 * [Recompile the godot engine](https://docs.godotengine.org/en/3.3/development/compiling/index.html) <b>(Only MinGW is supported on Windows for now!)</b>

 ![Build Godot with ECMAScript](https://github.com/GodotExplorer/ECMAScript/workflows/Build%20Godot%20with%20ECMAScript/badge.svg)